jolares/codeschool-angular/README.md

-# [DEPRECATED] Angular 2 Watch Us Build Racing App
+# Angular 2 Watch Us Build Racing App

+> DEPRECATED: This project is marked as outdated and its no longer supported.

 ## About this App